karthikziffer/karthikziffer.github.io/_posts/2021-05-09-visualize-feature-maps.md

 If you notice, the feature maps are flipped.
-The input images are horizontal flipped during augmentation.
+The input images are horizontally flipped during augmentation.
 Similarly, you can visualize other layers of the network.
-I have visualized the feature maps, as a next step, I want to cluster these features map vectors to find their behavior over the training phase.
+In this project, I have visualized only the feature maps, as a next step, I want to cluster these features map vectors to find their behavior over the training phase.